Def Leppard

-Def Leppard are an English rock band formed in 1976 in Sheffield.
+Def Leppard are an English rock band formed in Sheffield in 1977.
 Since 1992, the band has consisted of Rick Savage (bass, backing vocals), Joe Elliott (lead vocals), Rick Allen (drums), Phil Collen (guitar, backing vocals), and Vivian Campbell (guitar, backing vocals).
-They established themselves as part of the new wave of British heavy metal movement of the early 1980s.
+They established themselves as part of the new wave of British heavy metal of the early 1980s and later the glam metal movement.

-The band's greatest commercial success came between the early 1980s and the early 1990s.
-Their first album, 1980's On Through the Night, reached the Top 15 in the UK but received little notice elsewhere.
-Their second album, 1981's High 'n' Dry, was produced by Mutt Lange, who helped them begin to define their melodic hard rock style, and the album's most popular track "Bringin' On the Heartbreak" became one of the first rock videos played on MTV in 1982, but the album only reached the Top 30 and 40 in the UK and US.
-Def Leppard's next studio album, Pyromania, was released in January 1983, with "Photograph" and "Rock of Ages" both topping the US Rock Tracks chart and reaching the top 20 of the Hot 100.
-Reaching No. 2 on the US album chart, Pyromania was certified Diamond in the US and 7× platinum in Canada and reached the top 20 in the UK but did not sell much elsewhere.

-Def Leppard's fourth album, the more pop-oriented Hysteria (1987), topped the UK, US, New Zealand, Canadian, Australian and Norway charts.
-It also went to No. 2 in Sweden and No. 10 in Germany without any Top 50 singles in those countries.
-It has been certified 12× platinum for sales in the US and 13× platinum in Canada, selling over 25 million copies worldwide, making it one of the best-selling albums of all time.
-The album spawned six Top 20 US singles, including the US Billboard Hot 100 No. 1 "Love Bites" (went Top 10 in several other countries including No. 2 in NZ), alongside "Pour Some Sugar on Me" (US No. 2), "Hysteria", "Armageddon It" (No. 2 in NZ), "Animal" (at No. 6, the biggest UK hit), and "Rocket" (a Top 15 hit in many countries).
-Hysteria had four Top 10 hits in New Zealand.
+The band's first album, 1980's On Through the Night, reached the Top 15 in the UK but received little notice elsewhere.
+Their second album, 1981's High 'n' Dry, was produced by Mutt Lange, who helped them to define their melodic hard rock style.
+The album's most popular track, "Bringin' On the Heartbreak", became one of the first rock videos played on MTV in 1982.
+Their next studio album, Pyromania, the first with Collen replacing guitarist Pete Willis, was released in January 1983, with "Photograph" and "Rock of Ages" both topping the US Rock Tracks chart and reaching the top 20 of the Hot 100.
+Reaching No. 2 on the US album chart, Pyromania was certified Diamond in the US.
+The band's fourth album, the more pop-oriented Hysteria (1987), topped the UK, US, Canadian and Australian charts and remained on the charts for over two years.
+It has sold over 15 million copies worldwide, making it one of the best-selling albums of all time.
+Hysteria spawned six Top 20 US singles: The US Billboard Hot 100 No. 1 "Love Bites", "Pour Some Sugar on Me" (US No. 2), "Hysteria", "Armageddon It" (US No. 3), "Animal" (at No. 6, the biggest UK hit), and "Rocket".